asiffer/bio/_posts/2019-01-25-fancy-threat_intel.md

 $ git clone https://github.com/micheloosterhof/cowrie
 ```

 Data are in /data/cowrie/cowrie folder.
-In this folder, we will create a virtual environment (to avoid to install further python packets on the system).
+In this folder, we will create a virtual environment (to avoid installing further python packets on the system).
 ```console
 $ cd cowrie
 $ virtualenv cowrie-env